Claim

 Before You File

-The Claims-Filing Process
+The Filing Process

 1. File a police report if applicable.
 If a crime has occurred, you will need to notify the policy and keep a copy of the report for your insurance company.

 2. Call your insurance agent or company right away.
 Most home insurers impose a time limit on when you can file a claim after a loss occurs, so file as soon as you can.
-Your insurer should have a 24-hour claims number that you can call to initiate the process.
+Your insurer should have a 24-hour phone number that you can call to initiate the process.

 3. Handle urgent repairs.
 You may need to make temporary repairs to your home to stay safe or prevent further damage.
 Keep track of your expenses if you do so.

 4. Make a list of damaged or lost items.
 Take an inventory of the items that were lost or damaged.
-Don’t get rid of damaged items until a claims adjuster has visited your property.
+Don't get rid of damaged items until a adjuster has visited your property.

 5. Keep a record of your additional living expenses.
 If your home becomes uninhabitable and you must arrange other accommodations, keep a record of your lodging, food, and other expenses.
 Most home insurance policies will reimburse you for your living expenses until your home is repaired or replaced.